- Your State

 Depending on where you live in Mississippi, you might have access to a public charter school.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they enjoy extra freedom to innovate with curriculum and learning methods and are accountable to authorizing bodies for results.

 Mississippi passed legislation allowing charter schools in 2010.
-For the 2019-2020 school year, Mississippi had 6 authorized charter schools serving well over 400 students.
-Potential charter schools that may be available soon are currently in the application process.
+Currently, Mississippi has seven authorized charter schools serving more than 1,500 students.
+More schools may currently be in the application process.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.